This easy chickpea curry is mild, family-friendly, and ready in 25 minutes. Made with canned chickpeas and tomatoes for a quick weeknight dinner.

 - Bring the curry to a boil.
 Add flour and stir to completely mix in – the flour will thicken the sauce.
 Reduce heat to simmer and continue cooking for 10 more minutes.

-- Serve curry (we love it with rice and naan) and enjoy!
+- Serve the curry warm, with rice and naan on the side, and enjoy every bite!

 Ellie says